ibm-cloud-docs/vmwaresolutions/archiref/kmip/implementation.md

 Rotate your [Key Protect](/docs/key-protect?topic=key-protect-rotate-keys#rotate-keys) or [Hyper Protect Crypto Services](/docs/hs-crypto?topic=hs-crypto-rotate-keys) customer root key (CRK) by using the {{site.data.keyword.cloud_notm}} console or API.

-* For vSAN encryption, rotate your VMware key encryption keys (KEKs) and optionally data encryption keys (DEKs) from the vSAN general settings in your vCenter Server cluster.
+* For vSAN encryption, rotate your VMware key encryption keys (KEKs) and optionally rotate your data encryption keys (DEKs) from the vSAN general settings in your vCenter Server cluster.
 * For vSphere encryption, rotate your VMware KEKs and DEKs (optionally) by using the **Set-VMEncryptionKey** PowerShell command.

 ## Key revocation